Trackage/trip/README.md

 # Development

+-   we should start again with the wk package
 -   trip should work with sf or sp, there’s really no need to distinguish these
 -   ability to treat all line segments as continuous, as `cut.trip` can